sungeunanlee/cambrad3.github.io/index.md

 <img src="https://www.dropbox.com/s/bkwnih7gihuaikp/seasonedplayersldaplot.png?raw=1">

 Only focusing on seasoned players (10+ year NBA careers) **reduces the number of classes represented from 9 to 6**; there are not many seasoned players with low career win shares per year.
-Those types of players usually don’t make it 10+ years.
+Those types of players usually don’t make it 10+ years in the league.

 #### Evaluation of Approach